WRQI

-WRQI (94.3 FM) is a classic rock music formatted radio station in Saegertown, Pennsylvania owned and operated by Seven Mountains Media, and is branded as "Rocky 94.3 & 107.7".
+WRQI (94.3 FM) is a classic rock music formatted radio station in Saegertown, Pennsylvania owned and operated by Seven Mountains Media, through licensee Southern Belle Media Family, LLC, and is branded as "Rocky 94.3 & 107.7".
 WRQI simulcasts with WRQW 107.7 FM (licensed to Cooperstown), serving Titusville, Oil City, Franklin, and Tionesta.
 Until May 2007, this station was known as WHUZ.

 History

 Beginnings as WYSS

 WRQI, the first of these two stations, first went on the air January 19, 1979 as WYSS.
 Though licensed to Saegertown, the station operated from Meadville (where it remains today), the seat of government from Crawford County, Pennsylvania, for most of its existence.
 The station signed on with a Top 40 format under the ownership of Saegertown Broadcasting Inc., a company headed by Arthur Arkelian, and maintained studios on Broad Street in Saegertown.

-The call letters were changed from WYSS to WEOZ in 1983.
-With the call letters came a change in ownership as the station was sold to Osborne Broadcasting, a company headed by Thomas Osborne, that year.
+The call sign was changed from WYSS to WEOZ in 1983.
+With the call sign came a change in ownership, as the station was sold to Osborne Broadcasting, a company headed by Thomas Osborne, that year.
 The station also moved shortly afterwards from Saegertown to Meadville.
 WEOZ was then sold to Community First Broadcasting, a company headed by Werner Poegel, in August 1988 for $436,943.00.
 The format was then changed to a blend of adult contemporary and oldies programmed mostly from compact disc which was novel at the time.
 Community First Broadcasting maintained ownership of WEOZ until financial circumstances forced the station to go dark in August 1991.
 The station was dark for several years.

-The station returned under a new set of call letters, a new owner, and a new format.
+The station returned under a new call sign, a new owner, and a new format.
 Rechristened as WMDE, the station programmed a modern rock format under its previous owner, the now defunct Great Circle Broadcasting.
 Ultimately the station was sold to Forever Broadcasting with the format being tweaked to "classic hits" as WUZZ 94.

 107.7 signs on

 Forever Broadcasting was issued a construction permit for a new "drop-in" frequency of 107.7 in Cooperstown.
 The permit was granted on September 11, 1997.
 The station signed on as WMHU September 7, 2000 as a simulcast outlet of WMDE.
-In March of the following year, the call letters were changed to WHUG, and the station became a simulcast outlet of WXXO and WOXX in Cambridge Springs and Franklin, duplicating the "Kiss" monikered adult contemporary programming offered on those two channels.
+In March of the following year, the call sign was changed to WHUG, and the station became a simulcast outlet of WXXO and WOXX in Cambridge Springs and Franklin, duplicating the "Kiss" monikered adult contemporary programming offered on those two channels.